noavba/blabber/README.md

 # blabber
-A collaborative undergrad unfinished project by two students.
+A collaborative undergrad WIP project by two students.
 Combined effort of github.com/noavba and github.com/jrmlegere

 ## NOTICE